To opt out of OEA dues:

 We highly recommend sending the letter via certified mail so you have proof of delivery.
 Keep a copy of the letter and your certified mail receipt for your reference.

-Dues for full-time teachers are currently about $1,000 per year.
-This includes $622 in dues to OEA, $196 to the National Education Association, and an additional fee charged by the local teachers unions.
+Dues for full-time teachers are approximately $1,000 per year.
+This includes an additional approximate figure of $620 in dues to OEA, $195 to the National Education Association, and an additional fee charged by the local teachers unions.

 Yes.
 The OEA has arranged to be the “exclusive representative” of its bargaining units, meaning it is impossible for employees to get out of the terms of the contract, even if they cease paying dues.